-Photographing in direct sunlight can be quite a challenge but sometimes to get the subject and aesthetic you are after, it cannot be helped.
+Photographing in the direct sun can be quite a challenge at times.
+And sometimes to get the subject and aesthetic you are after, it cannot be helped.
 Here are some tips to get the image you want.

-With some subjects you’ll be able to move them into the shade.
+With some subjects, you’ll be able to move them into the shade.
 This is particularly relevant with portraits where your subject is highly portable.
-If your subject is not movable you can try to create your own shade.
-Use your own shadow, the shadow of someone else or bring an object with you (like an umbrella, a reflector or large sheet of card) to block out the sun.
+If your subject is not movable, you can try to create your own shade.
+Use your own shadow, the shadow of someone else or bring an object with you (like an umbrella, a reflector or large sheet of white card) to block out the sun.

 Metering your shots in direct sunlight can be very difficult.
 You can meter off the subject to ensure that it is adequately exposed.
 Take some sample shots and check these to make some adjustments.
 A good idea when it comes to metering during a midday photo shoot is to use spot metering then choosing the main subject.
 Or you could try to find a middle point, somewhere that is not too bright and not too dark and use that to meter off.
 This will ensure that every element of your photograph is bright enough to see.